zeroventuno/OM-Assist/replit.md

 **Validation & Schema**
 - Shared schema definitions between client and server using Zod
 - Schema located in `/shared/schema.ts` for type consistency
-- Request validation at API boundary using `insertTicketSchema`
+- Request validation at API boundary using `insertTicketSchema` and `updateTicketSchema`

 ### Data Model